 The rise in the number of applications wouldn’t be so bad if users could have the same credentials for all of them.
 However, that would create a massive security hole.
 If one system were breached and the credentials were leaked, then all systems with the same username and password would be vulnerable to unauthorized access.

-Before we cover how this works in practice, let’s go over some new terms and definitions.
+Before we cover how this works in practice, let’s go over some new terms and definitions:

-- An assertion is a package of information that is sent from the Identity Provider to the Service Provider.
+- Assertion: An assertion is a package of information that is sent from the IdP to the SP.
 The content of an assertion varies by SSO protocol (e.g., SAML, OAuth, or OpenID) but it usually contains the user’s unique ID, name, and various other attributes.
-It is signed and encrypted by a certificate that both the Identity Provider and Service Provider have access to.
-This lets the Service Provider be sure that the information is from a trusted source.
+It is signed and encrypted by a certificate that both the IdP and SP have access to.
+This lets the SP be sure that the information is from a trusted source.

-There are risks associated with a Single Sign-On solution, however.
+There are risks associated with a single sign-on solution, however.

-Despite the risks, a Single Sign-On solution carries many benefits to any sort of organization.
+Despite the risks, a single sign-on solution carries many benefits to any sort of organization.
 Presently, SSO is a hot topic at all levels of all industries.
 Everyone wants their business to perform faster and be more streamlined, and SSO is a key factor in achieving those goals.